modsim/CellSium/README.rst

     > python -m cellsium

-For more in-depth usage examples, please see the :doc:`examples <examples>` section.
+For more in-depth usage examples, please see the examples section of the documentation.

 Docker
 ------